ismailceylan/type.js/readme.md

 });
 ```
 Traits are added to the prototype area of the types that use it.
 Therefore, the instance scope
-(this word) refers to the type to which they belong.
+(this word) refers to the type to which they belong, not trait object.

 ### Implementing Types
 ```javascript